balanced/balanced.github.com/_posts/testing_at_balanced.md

    new code, and puts the app back into HAProxy, for each machine running our code.

-### Confidence in deployment
+### Confidence in quality

+From start to finish, a deploy of Balanced takes about 10 minutes.
+During that time, we run over 950 unit tests, and another 200-300 integration and acceptance tests.
+We often deploy upwards of ten times a day, over multiple services.

+Deploys do occasionally become blocked due to a failing test.
+Every time this happens, we calmly fix the cause of the failure and start the process again -- there's no rushing to fix a bug that's suddenly made it out into the wild, because it never got a chance to make it out of our staging environment.

-This testing architecture is the result of a concerted effort we made to ensure that we have a consistently high level of quality.
-It has made deploys much more risk-free, and greatly increased our ability to move quickly and introduce new features by minimizing the introduction of new bugs.
+This freedom to iterate quickly without fear of breaking things is a huge win for us.
+This testing architecture is the result of a concerted effort we made to ensure that we have a consistently high level of quality, and it pays enormous dividends.
+It has made deploys much more risk-free, and greatly increased our ability to move quickly and introduce new features while minimizing the introduction of new bugs.